Gallogly College of Engineering

 Programs & Facilities

 The main Gallogly College of Engineering complex is located on the northeast corner of the University’s Norman campus.
-The six-story Carson Engineering Center includes classrooms and laboratories for civil and environmental engineering and environmental science, and industrial engineering.
-Felgar Hall houses laboratories and facilities for aerospace and mechanical engineering, the Engineering Library, and the Williams Student Services Center (WSSC).
-Sarkeys Energy Center houses chemical engineering and the bioengineering program.
+The Carson Engineering Center includes classrooms and laboratories for civil, architectural, environmental engineering and environmental science, as well as industrial and systems engineering.
+Felgar Hall houses laboratories and facilities for aerospace and mechanical engineering and the Williams Student Services Center (WSSC).
+Sarkeys Energy Center houses chemical engineering.
 Devon Energy Hall has classrooms, team and forum rooms, and laboratories for computer science, computer engineering, and electrical engineering.
-The Exxon-Mobil Lawrence G. Rawl Engineering Practice Facility houses competition teams, student leadership center, Information Technology (IT), Sooner Engineering Education Center (SEED), and is the home for engineering outreach.
-Every year, thousands of K-12 students visit the facility to observe engineering students design, build, and test their projects, as well as work with engineering students on a variety of hands-on projects.
-The Stephenson Research and Technical Center, located on the Research Campus, houses additional offices and labs for the bioengineering program.
-Several other smaller buildings for research purposes complete one of the finest engineering education complexes in the Southwest.
+Gallogly Hall houses the thirty-nine year award winning Diversity and Inclusion program as well as the Stephenson School of Biomedical Engineering.
+The college also offers two programs that include engineering physics and data science and analytics.
+The Exxon-Mobil Lawrence G. Rawl Engineering Practice Facility is the home for engineering outreach, and houses over twenty-eight competition teams.
+Also included in the REPF is the Holmes Leadership Program for Engineers and Scientists, Women in Engineering program, Sooner Engineering Education Center, as well as more than fifty student organizations and clubs.
+Every year, thousands of K-12 students visit the REPF to observe engineering students design, build and test their projects.
+The University's south and north campuses house additional offices and labs in support of the college's research enterprise and makes OU Engineering one of the finest engineering education complexes in the Southwest.

 The other laboratories of the college are well-equipped to demonstrate the principles of courses offered and are described in other sections of this catalog.
-Through these laboratories and the actual use of apparatus, instruments, and equipment a student is able to make practical applications of the theories and principles which he/she has learned in the classroom.
+Through these laboratories and the actual use of apparatus, instruments, and equipment, a student is able to make practical applications of the theories and principles which the student has learned in the classroom.
 Students of the college are active in fieldwork.
-In addition, laboratories and other facilities of the College are used by the students and faculty members not only in their regular work, but also for research and experiments, which are of benefit to the industrial development of the state.
+In addition, laboratories and other facilities of the college are used by students and faculty members in the classroom and for research and experiments which add value to the global economy.

 Undergraduate Advising at Williams Student Services Center

-Whether you are a prospective or first-time student, or a continuing, or graduating student, the Williams Student Services Center serves as the “hub” for connecting with others, receiving guidance, and finding answers to your questions.
-See our advising team for basic information about academic programs and advising, scholarships, student groups, and organizations, diversity and multicultural programs, tutoring and mentorship, college events and graduation.
-See an advisor for questions regarding pre-requisites, academic performance, scholastic requirements, transfer equivalencies, or special regulations.
+Whether you are a prospective, first-time, continuing or graduating student, the Williams Student Services Center serves as the “hub” for providing academic and curricular guidance.
+See our advising team for basic information about academic programs and advising, scholarships, student groups, organizations, diversity and inclusion, tutoring, mentoring, and graduation.
+Advisors are available to answer questions and provide guidance regarding courses, academic performance, scholastic requirements and transfer equivalencies.

-All incoming engineering freshmen are advised during the University’s Summer Enrollment and Orientation Program coordinated by University College (UC) and the OU Scholars Program.
-Freshmen must continue to be advised by a UC academic advisor until which time the student has attained:
+All incoming engineering freshmen are advised during the University’s Summer Enrollment and Orientation Program coordinated by University College and the OU Scholars Program.
+Freshmen will continue to be advised by a UC academic advisor until the student has completed 24 credits hours in residence at OU and has maintained at least a minimum 2.0 GPA.

 International & Global Opportunities (IGO)

-Education, and co-curricular experiences abroad for the Gallogly College of Engineering are offered through the International & Global Opportunities (IGO) office.
-These programs include engineering specific coursework, and opportunities for practice related service learning, internships, and research.
-IGO programs are open to current engineering majors, and offered in collaboration with the University’s Education Abroad Office and affiliate partner universities.
+Educational and co-curricular experiences are offered through the International & Global Opportunities (IGO) program.
+This program includes engineering specific coursework, opportunities for practice related service learning, internships and research.
+IGO programs are open to current OU students in collaboration with the University’s Education Abroad Office and affiliate partner universities.

 Engineering Laptop Policy